 The first paragraph of the Job Spec stated that the appointed officer, in the grade of RO2 (squadron leader), would be responsible to the Commandant of CFS for the coordination of “visits by Royalty and senior overseas military personnel to CFS.”
 The second heading stated that the successful applicant would be responsible to the Station Commander for running visits to the station “by ex-serving members of previous resident squadrons including 617 Squadron, for liaison with the local media, administration of Command sponsored functions eg aerobatic competitions, and involvement in station charities.”
 The third paragraph stated that: “The appointed officer will be responsible to the Red Arrows’ Team Leader for the coordination of visits to the Red Arrows, liaison with the media on all matters concerning Team visits, lectures, celebrity flying, and all media matters concerning aircraft accidents and incidents.”

 Before being invited to sit down, I was scrutinised intently by the three ‘interrogators’.
 I felt rather like the little boy who was asked “When did you last see your Father?” in the WF Yeames’ painting that had so fascinated me at St James’ Junior School in the 1940s.
 (See This page) The very first question I was asked was, “Why do you think you’re the right person for this appointment?”
 I had, of course, pondered that very question between first hearing about the job and being invited for the interview: it is a standard question that appointment boards the world over frequently ask as an opener.
 (Young readers going for your first job interview, take note!)
 For a few seconds, I stared blankly at Tim Miller and had a little panic.
 Was I really the right person?
-I had been worrying so much overnight about what my informant at MOD had told me that I had no answer ready for Tim’s question and I had to resort to waffle.
+I had no answer ready for Tim’s question and I had to resort to waffle.
 It must have been obvious to the members of the Board that they had scored first.
 It was not a good start.

 I can’t now remember anything more about the interview but three days later I had a letter from the Admin people at Scampton congratulating me, stating that I was ‘the successful candidate’, and asking when I could start.
 There was a form attached to the letter which had to be signed by my current Boss certifying that he was willing to let me go.
 That worried me.
 It had not occurred to me that John McMinn could quite legitimately refuse to release me, especially since there was no obvious replacement for me at Sealand.
 I could not delay any longer and I had to tell my Regional Commandant what I had done behind his back.
 He was indeed very hurt when I told him that I was planning on leaving Sealand, although I got a sneaky feeling that he had already heard through the MoD grapevine.
 How many other people had been talking about me, I wondered?
 He signed the form and I agreed to work a further three months at Sealand so that the MoD system could advertise for, and appoint, a replacement for me.